-The method of creating an appraisal report consists of an evaluation which leads to an opinion of value.
+The process of performing an appraisal deals with an evaluation which leads to an opinion of value.

-One of the methods in use is the Cost Approach, which evaluates what it would cost to replace the improvements to the house, minus age and physical deterioration, plus the land value.
+One of them is the Cost Approach - which is how much it would cost to replace the improvements, minus physical deterioration and other factors, then adding the land value.

-Easily the most common approach in finding the value of a home is the Sales Comparison Approach which deals with figuring a comparison to comparable houses close by.
+The most common approach in figuring the cost of a home is the Sales Comparison Approach which deals with concluding a comparison to comparable houses close by.

-Usually, the Sales Comparison Approach is the most accurate indicator of value of a home.
+Being the most popular approach, the Sales Comparison Approach tends to be the most precise and best indicator of worth for a home.

-A key party in discerning the value of a residence, an appraiser makes an unbiased and professional opinion on the value of a property used in a real estate transaction.
+The most important party in finding the worth of a residence, an appraiser makes an unbiased opinion on the worth of a property used in a real estate transaction.

 If you are applying for a loan.

 To reduce your property taxes.

 To establish the replacement cost of Primary Mortgage Insurance.

 To deal with an estate.